 The first rule – keep it simple.
 Eyes get fatigued by too much text and skim right over the message.
 We are happy to help with this – write out everything you might want to say and we’ll help reduce it to something that stands out – and is read over and over.

 We think always of the recipient and those who see their award.
-Most important it to get the name right and bold – that’s what causes other’s to look.
-Second is who the award is from – that causes lookers to want to know why.
+Most important is to get the name right and bold – that’s what causes others to look.
+Second, is who the award is from – that causes lookers to want to know why.
 The message- it answers the why of the award.

 The first thing we ask is where the pin will be used.
 If it’s for outside events we emphasize the company name –you want to draw people in with that.
 It should be readable from 6 feet.
 Once someone has identified your company and is coming toward you, your name should be clear by 3 feet.
 If it’s to be used at the company we assume a customer knows where they are but needs your name.
 Therefore the company name/logo can take a backseat to the individual’s name.

 Does your logo have color?
 Does the company have a brand color?
 If so sublimation is the way to go.
 While aluminum is the hardiest and gives the truest color but silver and gold are very nice as well.

 If you want a more traditional pin and the company logo/brand has a simple color combination then it is quite possible there is a plastic that works.
 We can help with this.

 The traditional metal engraved pins look very classy but are rather delicate – they need to be kept carefully or their appeal will fade quickly.
 There are nice frames that set off the metal pins and protect the edges a bit as well.